- Search The Registry

 His heroes included TSU quarterback Eldridge Dickey.
 Gilliam, who was called "Jefferson Street Joe" for a boulevard near Tennessee State, was an All-American in 1970 and '1971.
 He was an 11th-round draft pick by the Pittsburgh Steelers in 1972.
 Along with Ed "Too Tall" Jones and Richard Dent, he was among the most famous football players to enter the NFL after playing at Tennessee State, the school that also produced Olympic star Wilma Rudolph.

 Gilliam earned a starting role for the Steelers in 1974, years after James Harris and Marlin Briscoe became pro football's first Black starting quarterbacks.
 Gilliam became a starter when several veterans, including quarterback Terry Bradshaw, went on strike.
 Gilliam kept the job when Bradshaw and the others returned, leading the Steelers to a 4-1-1 record.
 Gilliam played four years with the Pittsburgh Steelers.
 Drug problems, however, led to his being benched and derailed his NFL career.

-He received good reviews by the National TV announcers about his life, and path back to Nashville.
-Gilliam died of an apparent heart attack on December 25, 2000.
+He received good reviews from the National TV announcers about his life and the path back to Nashville.
+Joe Gilliam died of an apparent heart attack on December 25, 2000.
 He was 49.